 1. Where can I locate the required SafeSport Training?
 How long does it take?

-The required SafeSport Training is on the U.S. Center for SafeSport website and is free for USEF members.
+The required SafeSport Training is located within the USEF website and is free for USEF members.
 Anyone under 18 years of age must have parental consent to take the training.
-Instructions on how to register for an account to access the training can be found here.
-The training will take approximately 90 minutes to complete and consists of one module on the following topics: Sexual Misconduct Awareness Education, Mandatory Reporting, and Emotional and Physical Misconduct.
+Instructions on how to register for the training can be found here.
+The training will take approximately 90 minutes to complete.
 The training does not have to be completed in one sitting; you can break it up to accommodate your schedule.

 2. By what date do I have to complete the SafeSport Training?

 All USEF Competing Members 18-years-old and older (based on your actual birthday) must complete the training within 30 days of joining or renewing your membership.
 USEF will provide members who renew or join on or after December 1, 2018 a 30-day grace period to complete the SafeSport Training.
 Members joining prior to December 1, 2018 will have until January 1, 2019 to complete the training.

 3. How do I know I have completed the required SafeSport Training?

 After you have completed the training, USEF receives notification within 24 hours and it will reflect in your member dashboard as “SafeSport Training Completed.”